Jesús Gómez-Gardeñes: Academic career

 Gomez-Gardeñes received a PhD in physics from the University of Zaragoza in Spain, with a thesis entitled "Complex Systems: Nonlinearity and Structural Complexity in spatially extended and discrete systems.”
 After completing his PhD, he conducted postdoctoral research first at the Scuola Superiore di Catania (Italy) in the group of Vito Latora, and then in the group of Alex Arenas at the University Rovira i Virgili (Spain).
-After his postdoctoral period, he joined in 2009 the University Rey Juan Carlos in Madrid as Lecturer, before returning in 2011 to his alma mater as a Ramón y Cajal fellow.
+After his postdoctoral period, he joined in 2009 the King Juan Carlos University in Madrid as Lecturer, before returning in 2011 to his alma mater as a Ramón y Cajal fellow.
 Between 2019 and 2022 Jesús Gómez-Gardeñes was Associate Professor (Professor Titular), whereas since 2023 he is Full Professor (Professor Catedrático) in Condensed Matter Physics.
 He leads the Group Of Theoretical and Applied Modeling (GOTHAM lab) at the Institute of Biocomputation and Physics of Complex Systems.

 As of July 2020, he is author of more than 120 scientific articles published in peer-reviewed journals.
 His h-index is equal to 51 according to Google Scholar.
 His work has been featured in many venues, including being highlighted on the cover of journals like Nature Human Behaviour (issue of February 2017), and Nature Physics (issue of January 2018) for two works that were selected among the most relevant published by the journal Nature during the first 20 years of network science.